RossNordby/scratchpad/SolverPrototype/Documentation/QuestionsAndAnswers.md

 Generally, avoid creating dynamic bodies with zero inverse mass unless you can absolutely guarantee that the involved constraints will never become degenerate.
 For example, if collisions are disabled, you don't have to worry about the automatically generated contact constraints, and you can tightly control what other constraints exist.

 (You can also just use a constraint to keep an object positioned in one spot rather than setting its inverse mass to zero!)

+##### 3. How can I ensure that the results of a simulation are deterministic (given the same inputs, the simulation produces the same physical result) on a single machine?

+Take great care to ensure that every interaction with the physics simulation is reproduced in exactly the same order on each execution.
+This even includes the order of adds and removes!

+Assuming that all external interactions with the engine are deterministic, the simulation is deterministic on a single machine when one of two conditions is met:
+1. The simulation runs with only a single thread (that is, no IThreadDispatcher is provided to the time step function).
+2. The simulation is provided multiple threads and the Simulation.NarrowPhase.Deterministic property is set to true.

+The narrow phase's Deterministic property defaults to false.
+Ensuring determinism has a slight performance impact.
+It should be trivial for most simulations, but large and extremely chaotic simulations may take a few hundred microseconds more per frame.

+##### 4. What do I do if I want determinism across different computers?

+Hope that they happen to have exactly the same architecture so that every single instruction produces bitwise identical results. :(

+If the target hardware is known to be identical (maybe a networked console game where users only play against other users of the exact same hardware), you might be fine.
+Sometimes, you'll even get lucky and end up with two different desktop processors that produce identical results.

+But, in general, the only way to guarantee cross platform determinism is to avoid generating any instructions which may differ between hardware.
+A common solution here is to use fixed point rather than floating point math.

+At the moment, BEPUphysics v2 does not support fixed point math out of the box, and it would be a pretty enormous undertaking to port it all over without destroying performance.

+I may look into conditionally compiled alternative scalar types in the future.
+I can't guarantee when or if I'll get around to it, though; don't wait for me!